Looking NE from Cerro Dragon

 Day 6, July 30: Kafue National Park

 Up before sunrise, so it was the usual minimal birder breakfast.
-Then we board the boat, crossed the Kafue River, and mounted a Land Rover for another journey into the park interior.
+Then we board the boat, crossed the Kafue River, and mounted a Land Rover for another journey into the park interior (green track marks the first leg).

 A little brisk (11 C); whoever thought Africa was hot?
 Still, once the sun was up, the birds were pretty good.